Aeroel/JackAnalyzer/README.md

-JackAnalyzer written by me while I was playing around with the Nand2Tetris Course.
+JackAnalyzer written by me while playing around with the Nand2Tetris Course.
 It was somewhat tedious, I suppose, but quite fun.